Jonesyme/SalidoChallenge/README.md

 Author: Mike Jones

 ## Update: May 12, 2017
 Requested changes committed to the "ShoppingCart" branch.
 Shopping Cart functionality is now fully working - including the ability to increment/decrement item quantities from the search screen and the shopping cart screen.
-Categories filters are also working and the results are pre-sorted by product name.
+Category filters are also working and the results are pre-sorted by product name.
 NOTE: I made the ShoppingCart a singleton for simplicity purposes.
 In a production app I would generally try to avoid the use of singletons if possible and retain references to the object only by those views that require it.
 Just FYI - I'm generally not a big proponent of singletons...

 ## Compilation Notes
 - Compiles on: XCode 8.3.2